alexjwang/PerfectPitch/README.md

 # Created By
 Michael Jan, Kate Majidzadeh, Anthony Pitts, and Alexander Wang for DuckHacks 2019 at Stevens Institute of Technology

+# Awards
+This project recieved the "Best Non-Stevens" Award, marking it as the best submission from a group not from SIT.